Connectivity Maintenance and Recovery for Multi-Robot Motion Planning: SIMULATION EXPERIMENTS

 \section{SIMULATION EXPERIMENTS}

-In this section, we evaluate the proposed MPC–CLF–CBF framework for connectivity maintenance under different scenarios.
-We implement the algorithm in C++ with CPLEX as the QP solver.
-For all instances, we set the number of pieces $M = 3$ for piecewise splines, where each B\'ezier curve has degree $3$ and duration $\tau = \SI{0.5}{s}$.
-For all experiments, we use $\epsilon = 0.1$ as the algebraic connectivity threshold.
-As mentioned in section~\ref{sec:qp-assembly}, we impose the constraints at discrete time steps to approximate the certified solutions of continuous constraints.
-An overly coarse discretization may cause the certified solution to be not well-approximated, while an overly fine discretization be too slow to compute, causing control delay.
-We conducted an initial parameter search and discovered $\sigma=\SI{0.1}{s}$ and control frequency at $\SI{100}{Hz}$ achieves a good balance between constraint satisfaction and real time feasibility.
+We implement the algorithm in C++ with the CPLEX QP solver.
+For all instances, we use piecewise splines with $M = 4$ segments, where each B\'ezier curve has degree $3$ and duration $\tau = \SI{1}{s}$.
+We set $\epsilon = 0.1$ as the algebraic connectivity threshold.
+As mentioned in Section~\ref{sec:qp-assembly}, we sample the HOCBF and HOCLF constraints at discrete time steps to approximate the continuous-time conditions.
+We conducted a parameter search and found that $\sigma=\SI{0.1}{s}$ and a control frequency of $\SI{100}{Hz}$ achieve a good balance between constraint satisfaction and real-time performance.
+Additionally, we set the gate steepness parameter $w_{\eta} = 0.01$, except in Section~\ref{sec:gate_steepness}, and the minimum gate value $\eta_{\min} = 0.001$ in all experiments.
+For experiments that involve obstacles, we model circular obstacles with varying radii.
+The obstacle density is defined as the fraction of the obstacle region's area that is occupied by obstacles.

-We compare our framework to two baseline controllers.
-Specifically, the \emph{CLF-CBF baseline} is based on~\cite{capelli2020connectivity} and we add the same CLF connectivity recovery constraint as our framework.
-The \emph{MPC-CBF baseline} employs the same trajectory generation mechanism certified by connectivity HOCBF as our framework, but omits the connectivity HOCLF.
+We evaluate the efficacy of our MPC--CLF--CBF framework by benchmarking against two baseline frameworks: 1) \emph{CLF--CBF} based on~\cite{capelli2020connectivity}, augmented with the same CLF recovery constraints used in our method; 2) \emph{MPC--CBF}~\cite{11235958}, which uses the same trajectory generation mechanism and connectivity HOCBF constraints but omits HOCLF recovery terms.